locize/blog/source/namespaces.md

 locize.loadNamespaces('myNamespace', (err, t) => { /* ... */ });
 ```

-There are more advanced options like calling the with multiple namespaces to look a key up or default fallback namespaces to lookup keys in.
+There are advanced options like:

+- calling t function with multiple namespaces to look a key up
+- default fallback namespaces to lookup keys in

 more details: [locize / i18next](http://i18next.com/translate/namespace/)